 In general research ethics applications are submitted to all members of SREC and considered at a formal meeting of the Committee.
 However, there are rare instances when an application can be considered virtually, by a sub-committee or by Chair’s action (e.g. where a strict funding deadline has to be met).
 Please contact firstname.lastname@example.org should you wish to enquire about submitting an application outside a scheduled meeting.
 For information about when sub-committees to Senate Research Ethics Committee may consider Chair’s action, please see local procedures.
 Note that Chair's action cannot be taken on any research involving children (those under 18), those unable to give informed consent, minority groups, vulnerable categories, pregnant women or women in labour and persons with a physical or mental disability, which must be considered by a full Committee.

-For information about how to amend or extend an approved application is detailed under City's guidance on the research ethics approval process.
+For information about amending or extending an approved application see City's guidance on the research ethics approval process.